jacobbrockett/web-server-reverse-proxy/README.md

 You may need to make the ./ssl/certs and ./ssl/private directories first!

-2. Build Docker Image

-`docker build -t nginx-reverse-proxy .`

-3. Run Docker Container
+2. Compose Docker Container

-`docker run -d --name reverse-proxy -p 443:443 nginx-reverse-proxy `
+`docker compose up`